Master Chinese Character Stroke Order with These 7 Tips

 The tradition of Chinese calligraphy is as old as the characters themselves, with a teaching history of over 4,000 years!
 It’s a beautiful art that is appreciated far beyond the borders of China.
 What better way to practice writing characters than by in?

 The right equipment is the key to success.
 The standard tools for calligraphy painting include a brush, ink stick, ink stone and paper.
 If you don’t want to invest in these tools, though, you can also purchase special markers and brush pens.

 Then, get yourself a guide on how to write calligraphy.
 I have used the book “Chinese Calligraphy Made Easy: A Structured Course in Creating Beautiful Brush Lettering” for years and it’s a great addition to your Chinese-related books.

 If you have all your tools and are ready to go, remember: Patience is bitter but the fruit is sweet!

-As you can see, learning how to write in Chinese is both fun and hard work, and even native speakers have their problems with the characters.
+As you can see, learning how to write in Chinese is both fun and hard work.
+Even native speakers have problems with the characters from time to time.

-However, if you keep to the five tips mentioned above in a steady routine, you will be able to master Chinese in no time.
-Always remember to be patient and don’t rush!
+If you keep to the seven tips mentioned above, you will be able to write Chinese characters in no time.
 Good luck!